 Whether it’s the pop culture you encounter on the streets of Tokyo or the ancient one you experience in Kyoto, you quickly realize Japan is a country of astonishing disparities.
 So much, in fact, that you can find it both weird and wonderful at the same time.

-Japan’s capital city, with its mixture of traditional and modern urban life, is the most popular tourist destination in the country.
+Japan’s capital, with its mixture of traditional and modern urban life, is the most popular tourist destination in the country.
 Sensoji Temple is one of its iconic historical sites, and the Imperial Palace provides a traditional and royal air.
-Furthermore, the city’s Ginza, the equivalent of New York’s Madison Avenue, is world famous, as is the Harajuku Japanese-teen street fashion that influences international fashion industry.
+Furthermore, the city’s Ginza, the equivalent of New York’s Madison Avenue, is world famous.
+Also famous is the Harajuku Japanese-teen street fashion that influences international fashion industry.

 As the second largest city and a major business travel destination, Osaka is the home of several major international companies.
 But in addition to business, Osakan culture is also heavily focused on food.
-In fact, some lovers of Japanese cuisine view Osaka is the capital of affordable dining spree!
+In fact, some lovers of Japanese cuisine view Osaka as the capital of an affordable dining spree!
 Outside of the urban centers, pockets of tranquility are tucked away in the countryside.

-Nara is the very first capital of the country even before Kyoto.
+Nara, another of the best places in Japan for travelers, is the very first capital of the country even before Kyoto.
 Although the Nara era was less than 80 years long, the city is the birthplace of the fundamentals of Japanese tradition.
 In spite of an obvious Chinese influence in architecture, UNESCO designated Nara’s landmarks and designated them as World Heritage Sites.

 A group of islands stretching southward from Japan, Okinawa is the country’s equivalent of Hawaii.
 The islands have a unique indigenous culture and are popular for their sub-tropical climate and beautiful beaches.
 It’s also renown for some of the world’s best diving spots and its incredible Churaumi Aquarium.